austincharles/Phase-1-Project-MVP/README.md

-APP NAME: an app that will do something
+APP NAME: Travel Ratings

 PITCH:

-In "an app that will do something" users will be greeted with the ambiguity of doing something and hence when something is done that thing will be did
+This is going to be an app with travel places that a user can add a comment to or like the location

 USER STORIES: